 Our executive compensation programs are designed to pay for performance by linking the compensation our executive officers receive through our various incentive plans to our financial performance.
 In making compensation decisions, the Compensation Committee considers the practices and compensation levels of the market, our performance and good governance practices.
-Our goal is to ensure that our compensation programs are competitive in attracting, motivating, and retaining high level executive talent, are commensurate with our financial performance, and are aligned with the interests of our shareholders.
+Our goal is to ensure that our compensation programs are competitive in attracting, motivating, and retaining high level executive talent, are commensurate with our financial performance, and are aligned with the interests ofour shareholders.

 Each compensation element is generally targeted to the median of the applicable market, as determined by the Compensation Committee based on select peer group and survey data.
-The incentive programs are designed so that our superior financial performance will result in total compensation that is higher than the median of our peers, while substandard financial performance will result in total compensation that is lower than the median of our peers.
+The incentive programs are designed so that our superior financial performance against the selected performance measures will result in total compensation that is higher than the median of our peers, while substandard financial performance will result in total compensation that is lower than the median of our peers.
+The Compensation Committee may, in its discretion, increase or decrease incentive compensation awards regardless of performance against the relevant performance metrics, although it believes such discretion should only be used in unique circumstances.
 When setting goals and objectives under the various compensation programs, the Compensation Committee considers our overall corporate strategy and how the goals enhance and support that strategy.

-Over the last five years, we have grown through a combination of organic growth and acquisitions from an institution with \$9.3 billion in total assets to more than \$20.4 billion in total assets.
+Over the last five years, we have grown through a combination oforganic growth and acquisitions from an institution with \$13.8 billion in total assets to more than \$21.1 billion in total assets as of December 31, 2023.
 During this time, we made significant investments in both people and infrastructure, while continuing to deliver solid financial results.
-Over this five-year period we delivered returns to our shareholders that are above the median of our compensation peer group as illustrated by the graph below.
+Over this five-year period, we delivered returns to our shareholders that are significantly above the median of our compensation peer group as illustrated by the graph below.